Operator · Builder · Steward

 Seven16 Group

-Seven16 Group is named for a moment, a triad, and a conviction.
-Three numbers — 7, 1, 6 — map to how I'm wired: the seeker, the pioneer, the builder.
+The name is personal.
+7, 1, 6 — three numbers that map to how I'm wired: the seeker, the pioneer, the builder.
 I hold that frame through a Christian lens, not as divination but as archaeology — digging up what God wrote in before I had any say in it.

 Focus